2 Apr – 25 Aug 2019

 This display focuses on the rarely seen archives of LGBTQ+ venues and social networks collated by University College London’s Urban Laboratory, who also contribute an interactive map charting the appearance and disappearance of spaces over the last 30 years.

-Among the featured case studies are the London Lesbian and Gay Centre and Black Lesbian and Gay Centre, both running in the 1980s and ‘90s; Glass Bar (1995–2008), a space in Euston for women, trans women and non-binary patrons; and venues such as The Joiners Arms, The Black Cap and The Royal Vauxhall Tavern that are the subject of current campaigns against redevelopment.
+Among the featured case studies are the London Lesbian and Gay Centre and Black Lesbian and Gay Centre, both running in the 1980s and ‘90s; Glass Bar (1995–2008), a space in Euston for anyone identifying as a woman; and venues such as The Joiners Arms, The Black Cap and The Royal Vauxhall Tavern that are the subject of current campaigns against redevelopment.
 Together, they reveal the radical inventiveness and creativity of London’s LGBTQ+ communities since the 1980s.

 At the same time artists Tom Burr (b.
 1963, USA), Ralph Dunn (b.
 1969, UK), Evan Ifekoya (b.
 1988, Nigeria), Hannah Quinlan & Rosie Hastings (both b.
 1991, UK), Prem Sahib (b.
 1982, UK) and others give their perspectives on 21st century cityscapes of sociability and self-expression.